Kitanoumi Toshimitsu: After retirement

 Kitanoumi was honored for his great achievements by being offered membership of the Japan Sumo Association without having to purchase a share (ichidai toshiyori).
 He was the second rikishi after Taihō to be given this honor.
 As a result, he was able to keep his sumo name after retirement.
 He opened up his own training stable, Kitanoumi stable, taking several wrestlers from Mihogaseki stable who had already been under his wing.
 Kitanoumi stable became one of the largest in sumo, and produced a handful of top division wrestlers over the years, such as maegashira Ganyū, Kitazakura and Kitataiki.
 He also inherited Russian wrestler Hakurozan, who joined the stable in 2006.

 In 2002 Kitanoumi became head of the Sumo Association.
 He was the first chairman under the age of 50 in half a century, and his appointment was widely welcomed; however, he came under pressure after a series of scandals hit sumo.
 These included the behavior of yokozuna Asashōryū, who was suspended for two tournaments in 2007 but then allowed to return to Mongolia, the death of junior wrestler Tokitaizan at Tokitsukaze stable, and the dismissal of several top wrestlers for using cannabis.
 When it became clear in September 2008 that one of them was his own wrestler Hakurozan, whom he had previously backed, Kitanoumi resigned his post, apologizing for "the trouble I have caused to the Sumo Association and to fans".
 He remained on the board of directors, in charge of running the Osaka tournament, but had to resign from that position in April 2011 after another of his wrestlers, Kiyoseumi, was found guilty of match-fixing and forced to retire from sumo.
 After Hanaregoma stepped down in February 2012, Kitanoumi returned to the role of chairman, becoming the first person to head the association twice.

 Death

 Kitanoumi died of colorectal cancer and multiple organ failure on the evening of November 20, 2015.
-He was in Fukuoka for the Kyushu tournament and was taken to the hospital for anemia in the morning, after which his condition deteriorated.
+He was in Fukuoka for the November sumo tournament and was taken to the hospital for anemia in the morning, after which his condition deteriorated.
 A memorial service was held on December 22 at the Ryōgoku Kokugikan.

 Fighting style

-Kitanoumi's favorite kimarite or techniques were hidari-yotsu (a right hand outside, left hand inside grip on the opponent's mawashi), yorikiri (force out) and uwatenage (overarm throw).
+Kitanoumi preferred to grip his opponent's belt (yotsu-zumō) over pushing and thrusting.
+His favored grip was hidari-yotsu (the right hand outside of the opponent's arm and the left hand inside holding the opponent's mawashi).
+His most common winning techniques (kimarite) were yorikiri (frontal force out), oshidashi (frontal push out), and uwatenage (overarm throw).
+He did not employ a wide variety of winning techniques, using only twenty-one different kimarite over the course of his career.